Uncategorized

 Read MoreNHTSA Issues Takata Air Bag Recall

-International Trade Commission Investigation of Certain Vehicle Parts and Components The National Highway Traffic Safety Administration (NHTSA) issued a recall alert for Takata air bags.
+EPA Proposes Two-Year Delay to Vehicle Emissions Standards The National Highway Traffic Safety Administration (NHTSA) issued a recall alert for Takata air bags.
 The recall involves non-azide driver inflators that, after long-term exposure to high heat, may explode when the air bag deploys.
-The alert encourages consumers to check their vehicle using NHTSA’s…
+The alert encourages consumers to check their vehicle using NHTSA’s online search…

 Read MoreU.S.
 Environmental Protection Agency Released New Guidance that Prevents Manufacturers from Limiting Repair Access

-International Trade Commission Investigation of Certain Vehicle Parts and Components The EPA issued new guidance clarifying that the Clean Air Act (CAA) supports farmers’ and equipment owners’ right to repair nonroad diesel equipment.
-The letter sent to equipment manufacture John Deere makes it clear that manufactures can no longer use the CAA to limit access…
+EPA Proposes Two-Year Delay to Vehicle Emissions Standards The EPA issued new guidance clarifying that the Clean Air Act (CAA) supports farmers’ and equipment owners’ right to repair nonroad diesel equipment.
+The letter sent to equipment manufacture John Deere makes it clear that manufactures can no longer use the CAA to limit access to repair…

 Read MoreU.S.
 Department of Transportation Releases Research Report on Safety Tests for AVs

-International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. Department of Transportation (DOT) and National Highway Traffic Safety Administration (NHTSA) released a report on the applicability for vehicles equipped with automated driving systems (ADS) — also known as autonomous vehicles (AVs) — of vehicle safety tests typically performed on more traditional vehicles.…
+EPA Proposes Two-Year Delay to Vehicle Emissions Standards The U.S. Department of Transportation (DOT) and National Highway Traffic Safety Administration (NHTSA) released a report on the applicability for vehicles equipped with automated driving systems (ADS) — also known as autonomous vehicles (AVs) — of vehicle safety tests typically performed on more traditional vehicles.
+Federal law…

 Read MoreASA Repair Policy Scan Tool Newsletter: November 24, 2025